Number:

 B. General Probation: General Probation has two important implications: the individual is given a chance to show capability and willingness to observe the Student Code of Conduct without further penalty, and, if the individual errs again, further action will be taken.
 Continued enrollment of a student on probation may be conditioned upon adherence to specified terms.

-E. Withholding Transcript, Diploma, or Right to Register or Participate in Graduation Ceremonies: Imposed when financial obligations are not met.
-The student will not be allowed to register until all financial obligations are met.
+E. Withholding the Right to Register or Participate in Graduation Ceremonies: Imposed when financial obligations are not met.
+The student will not be allowed to register or participate in commencement activities until all financial obligations are met.

 H. Loss of Technology Privileges: Exclusion from all privileges associated with college technology access, including but not limited to email and network access and storage.